Be-Secure/BeSLab/README.md

 # BeSlab
-This repository contains the code to set up Bes Lab
+This repository contains the BeS Environment Scripts to Launch a BeSLab.